Helping you understand community association business with industry leading insight.

 READ MORE

-Navigating Differences: Reserve Studies and Structural Integrity Reserve Studies
+Reserve Studies vs Structural Integrity Reserve Studies Explained

 The core purpose of any reserve study is the same – to serve as a capital expenditure forecasting tool and reserve funding plan to offset such expenditures.
 However, there are some key differences between a typical reserve study and a Structural Integrity Reserve Study (SIRS).